-Ciara Torres-Spelliscy, Associate Counsel at the Brennan Center, prepared FEPP's White Paper urging Nebraska to lift its ban on public entities' ability to provide broadband Internet access to their citizens.
+Ciara Torres-Spelliscy, formerly Associate Counsel at the Brennan Center, prepared FEPP's White Paper urging Nebraska to lift its ban on public entities' ability to provide broadband Internet access to their citizens.
 The White Paper is a model for policymakers assessing the need for affordable high-speed Internet service, particularly in rural areas.

 Neema Trivedi, Brennan Center Research Associate in 2005-06, prepared several updates on the free-expression problems in the "USA PATRIOT" Act, co-authored commentaries on censorship at "Ground Zero" and other issues, and conducted our 2006 survey of the legal needs of media reform organizations.

 Tricia Beckles, Brennan Center Research Associate in 2004-05, conducted the lion's share of research for Will Fair Use Survive?
 Free Expression in the Age of Copyright Control.

 Kwame Anthony Appiah, Professor